-Most people wouldn’t think twice about using traditional folk costumes as style inspiration, but if 2020 taught us anything, it’s to be creative.
+Most people wouldn’t think twice about using traditional european folk costumes as style inspiration, but if 2020 taught us anything, it’s to be creative.
 We analyse the current trends alongside national dress all over Europe, their origination and what we can learn from them.

 Looking first to England, not as such known for traditional costume but for the evolution of style, specifically from the Georgian era and beyond.
 In this instance, we will analyse the conventional style of dress in the Victorian and Edwardian era, from 1837-1910, as well as partly looking to the mid-century peasant dress.

 Reservation was very common in female styles of dress, with basically every part of the body being covered except the head and hands, although often paired with a hat and gloves.
 Looking at the selected images, the general silhouette can be translated into the current trends, over 150 years later.
 With big flouncy blouses, puffed shoulders, corsets and floor length skirts, these looks, with a modern edge, have been seen everywhere over the past few years and will certainly be around for the duration of 2021.
 See our spring/summer trend analysis for why exaggeration is making a comeback once again.

 Welsh traditional dress was worn by rural women, and similarly to the afore mentioned, consisted of long skirts with a tight waist, which are making an appearance once more.
 Interestingly the skirts were always made of heavy flannel with vertical stripes, in reds, dark blues, blacks and whites.
 Farmer’s wives or daughters wore the outfits to visit the market, and then for other special occasions, hence its’ progression to a traditional costume.
 Although we can’t see the Welsh hat blending into the mainstream, it is interesting to know it has been seen as an icon of Wales since 1840.